GTNewHorizons/GT5-Unofficial/README.md

 # Credit

-Original mod from Tecnus, link was broken with upstream due to multi year inactivity.
+Original mod from Technus, link was broken with upstream due to multi year inactivity.